CalCC is growing and it is necessary to do this change to accommodate our needs of getting more space suitable for our new student population.

 Association of International Educators is the world's largest nonprofit association dedicated to international education and exchange, working to advance policies and practices that ensure a more interconnected, peaceful world today and for generations to come.

-On behalf of the faculty and staff at California College of Communications, we would like to welcome you to our English Language School.
-We look forward to helping you start your English language training and attaining your goals.
+On behalf of the faculty and staff at California College of Communications, we would like to welcome you to our English Language School (ELS).
+We look forward to helping you reach your educational goals with our affordable English language training.

-CalCC’s programs are designed to help non-native speakers of English master the conventions of academic English for both college and university level courses, the TOEFL exam, as well as their personal growth and development.
-By taking ESL courses at CalCC, students learn how to meet the high standards demanded by the academic community and professional workplace.
-Our alumni have transferred to various local universities and colleges such as: San Jose State, California State East Bay, San Francisco State universities, and Mission, De Anza, and West Valley colleges.
+CalCC’s programs are designed to help non-native speakers of English master the conventions of academic English for professional development and personal growth.
+By taking English-as-a-Second-Language (ESL) courses at CalCC, students learn how to meet the high standards required by the academic community and professional workplace.
+After graduating from CalCC, many of our alumni have enrolled at prestigious English-speaking colleges and universities around the world.

-Our dedicated, knowledgeable and multi-lingual instructors believe that our education style and family-like atmosphere are incomparable.
+Our dedicated, knowledgeable, and multilingual instructors believe that our instructional methods and family-like atmosphere are incomparable.

 Students will learn the basic skills needed to survive in an English-speaking environment.
 Listening, reading, writing, grammar, conversation, and vocabulary skills will be stressed strongly.